-Before proceeding further to Continuous Integration parts, we need to learn more about image management and distribution.
-There are several ways to do that, whether locally or in the cloud, so you should definitely know these concepts before starting with continuous integration.
+Before proceeding further, we need to learn more about image management and distribution.
+There are several ways to do that, whether locally or in the cloud, so you should definitely know these concepts before starting with continuous integration and application deployment.

 In this part, we are going to learn the difference between a Docker registry and a Docker repository and how to persist the changes we made to our images.
 We’re also going to learn more about Docker Hub and how to make our own local Docker registry.

-To see the complete overview of the series, go to Docker Series page.
+To see the complete overview of the series, go to the Docker Series page.

 Let’s see what we are going to go learn in this article:

 - Difference Between Docker Repository and Docker Registry

 - Pushing images to a Local Docker Registry

 So let’s start off with clearing some concepts up.